LET ME STATE THIS AS SIMPLY AS POSSIBLE:

 This is another challenge from PreTribbers.
 But there never was any such thing as "imminency".
 From Day One...from the very outset...Christ's followers were told that, among other things, Peter would have to live to old age (and then suffer martyrdom)...therefore, there was NO imminency in existence during the entire first generation of the church.

-The church "age" would need to continue until at least Peter's "old age"...at some unspecified time, nearing the end of the first generation of believers.
+The Christian era (or "church age" as PreTribbers refer to it) would need to continue until at least Peter's "old age"...at some unspecified time, nearing the end of the first generation of believers.

 Either the "doctrine of imminency" is valid...or not.
-If the entire first generation of the church had no imminency, that's the 'end of the line' for imminency.
+If the entire first generation of the Christian era had no imminency, that's the 'end of the line' for imminency.

 THE PROBLEM OF A "SIGNLESS" RAPTURE: